leezer94/keonhee-blog/src/content/blog/typescript/exercise-06.md

 ### `2.
 Bonus exercise Using Generic Type`

-We can implement `getObjectKeys()` function in order to get for convenient result (to make the function more flexible)
+We can implement `getObjectKeys()` function in order to get convenient result ( to make the function more flexible )

 ```ts
 const getObjectKeys = <T>(obj: T) => Object.keys(obj) as (keyof T)[];